Djamil17/openhpc-test-cluster/README.md

 This repository provides the utilities necessary for quickly building an OpenHPC test cluster using VirtualBox VMs and Vagrant.

-Hardware Requirements:
+Hardware Used:

    `Macbook Pro 2019
    Processor: 2.3 GHz8-Core Intel Core i9
    Memory: 16 GB 2667 MHz DDR4
    `

-OS Requirements:
+OS Used:

    `Mac OS Monterey v 12.4`

-   It is recommended to have _at least_ 50 gb of storage and 16 gb of ram.
-The installation process was tested on MAC solely, future fork will be develoed for Windows.
+   It is recommended to have _at least_ 50 gb of freed up storage and 16 gb of ram.
+The installation process was tested on MAC solely, future fork will be develoed for Linux and Windows.

 # Mac OS installation